Aevarkan/WorldEdit-BE-Docs/docs/usage/regions/region_operations.md

 Suppose you think a build would look better if it were nudged a little to the right.
 Rather than cutting and pasting the build, you also have the option of using the move command to adjust the its position (`;move <amount: int> [direction: Direction]`).

+## Revolving

+The revolve command makes copies of your selection like the stack command, except instead of copying them in a single direction, it rotates the selection around you (`;revolve <count: int> [start: int] [end: int] [heightDiff: int]`).
+With this, you can make spirals of any design. `start` and `end` are angles you'll make the spiral in. `heightDiff` will affect the height of the spiral.

 ## Rotating

 The rotate command allows you to rotate your builds around you (`;rotate [-ows] <rotate: int>`).
 By default, it affects the clipboard, but adding the `-w` flag will make it affect your selection instead. `-o` makes it rotate around its center, and `-s` changes your selection to fit the rotated build (only works with the `-w` flag).